OWASP/www-event-2023-Global-AppSec-DC/pages/exhibitor-details.md

 ### Checklist

-+ [Register your onsite team](https://www.eventbrite.com/e/owasp-global-appsec-washington-dc-2023-tickets-519195877847) ASAP.
++ [Register your onsite team](https://www.eventbrite.com/e/owasp-global-appsec-washington-dc-2023-tickets-519195877847) ASAP!
 Discount codes have been sent to your rep for paid exhibitors and sponsors.
 + [Book your hotel room](https://book.passkey.com/event/50528867/owner/10764415/home) Please reserve your rooms before October 1 to receive the discounted group rate.
 + [Order A/V equipment rental/Furniture](TBA)
 + [Shipping to and from](TBA)